Table of Contents

 1. Vitamin B12

 You’ll rarely find a list of vitamins for energy without reading about vitamin B12.
-This B vitamin is found predominantly in animal foods like meats, eggs, fish, and milk products.
+This B vitamin is found predominantly in animal foods like meats, eggs, fish, and dairy products and plays a key role in energy metabolism.
 (1)

 Your body needs vitamin B12 in order to synthesize (reproduce) DNA molecules and to produce energy within every cell of your body.